dyl-lee/stock-analysis/README.md

 (insert png for 2017 and 2018 for original script)

 ## How did other Green energy stocks fare?
 Based on the output of the script, Steve's watchlist of green energy stocks grew in 2017 better than in 2018.
-This is consistent with events at the time, especially considering the volatile market of 2018 and the steady market decline starting in October 2018.
+This is consistent with events at the time, especially considering the volatile market performance in 2018 and the steady market decline starting in October 2018.

-## Refactoring 101
+## Refactoring strategy for yearValueAnalysis
 In order to optimize the script run-time, the refactored code addressed a few features of the original script.

 1. For yearValueAnalysis the nested `For` loop is the biggest bottleneck to a quicker run-time.
 Specifically, the inner loop of If statements is run `12 tickers * 3013 rows` for a total of 36,156 times.
 If we adopt the strategy to loop through all rows once only, this will require a different tactic to store data into those output variables (totalVolume, startingPrices and endingPrices).
 We need a variable that labels or indexes every unique ticker which can also be used in place of an iterator for the various if statements.